What if your life story could change the world?

 But a Legacy Link goes beyond just you.
 It takes the essence of who you are into the future.
 Said James Baldwin: "You can write in order to change the world, knowing perfectly well that you probably can't, but also knowing that [the words] we leave are indispensable to the world… The world changes according to the way people see it, and if you alter, even by a millimeter, the way people look at reality, then you can change it."

 The real measure of our lives is in what we learn from our life experiences, the ideas we bring into the world, the values we live by, and our hopes for the future.
 Life stories, memorials, biographies, and even mission statements are often a recitation of facts, events, and goals without the personal meaning behind them.
-Your Legacy Link is the "why" behind the "what" in your life.
+A Legacy Link is the "why" behind the "what" in a person's life.

 There is no one "right" way to create your Legacy Link.
 You can follow our template which guides you through a process of three steps: